vic-ma/howtodismantle.github.io/_posts/2025-03-09-Cracking-the-code-Part-III-Reading-and-writing-lists-with-Peakboard-Hub-API.md

 }
 {% endhighlight %}

-The confirmation for the Peakboard servern works similiar to the Change of data.
+The confirmation for the Peakboard server works similarly to the change of data:

 {% highlight json %}
 {
   "state": "Success"
 }
 {% endhighlight %}